What sets the College of Physicians and Surgeons (P&S) students apart?

 When will I know the final decision on my application?

 P&S does not have rolling admissions.
-Decisions are made at the end of interview season and all decision letters are sent at the beginning of March.
+Decisions are made at the end of interview season and all decision letters are sent in Mid February.

 I am an accepted student who plans on matriculating.
 Where can I find more information on orientation?